Pamela Towers (nee Bain) was born in 1938 in Wollongong. Pam has lived her whole life in Wongawilli.

 Along with dances and movies, Pam tells of learning to swim in the local dam and exploring along Andy’s Track and the escarpment area back of Dapto.

 In Part Three Pam recalls attending house parties and playing games such as ‘spin the bottle’.

 Often floods made travel difficult in the Dapto area and Pam remembers the need to carry her shoes and socks in an attempt to keep them dry on her way to school and other social events.
 She also recalls a particularly bad bush fire on the escarpment in the 1950s.

 Wongawilli – Dapto – Rural Life – House Parties – Floods – Wongawilli School – John Jarrett – Andy’s Track – Dances

-Be a digital volunteer and help edit the computer generated transcript for Pam’s interviews using Amplify:
+Be a digital volunteer and help edit the computer generated transcript of Pam’s interviews using Amplify: